jeffinnes/obsidian-work-vault/Meeting Notes/IT Dept Weekly Syncs/2025 Q3 IT Dept Weekly Syncs.md

 ## Points of Interest

+- Loren has asked Max to look into getting JS book
+- Alies is to run prices on a new iPad because the personal one she brought in is too out of date to connect to our WiFi
 -

 ## Follow-up Action Items (Check off when added to “ToDo list”)

-- [ ] Find out if Max learns better from reading or
+- [ ] Find out if Max learns better from reading or videos

 ---